-If you find yourself justifying that second glass of wine on a weeknight with “the antioxidants,” you might be on the right track — especially when it comes to skin care.
-However, before uncorking another bottle or investing in a product branded with a host of wellness buzzwords, it’s important to understand what antioxidants really are, as well as their impact on your body and consequently, beauty.
+If you find yourself justifying that fourth glass of wine on a weeknight since it "has antioxidants,” you might be on the right track — especially when it comes to skin care.
+However, before uncorking another bottle or investing in a product branded with a host of wellness buzzwords, it’s important to understand what antioxidants really are, as well as their impact on your body and consequently, your skin.

-As one of the most commonly-referenced health properties, we know antioxidants are beneficial for our skin, but how, exactly?
-Well, before we delve into the solution they provide, we need to start with the problem: free radicals.
-Certain environments (read: air pollution, intense sun exposure) can cause atoms in our body to split, prompting the now-singular electrons to bounce around to find another electron to partner with.
+As one of the most commonly referenced health properties, we know antioxidants are beneficial for our skin, but how, exactly?
+Before we delve into the solution they provide, we need to start with the problem: free radicals.
+Certain environmental factors (air pollution, intense sun exposure) can cause atoms in our body to split, prompting the now-singular electrons to bounce around to find another electron to partner with.

-“Molecules strive to have a pair of electrons in their outer shells, so when they lose one electron they become unstable,” explains Dr. Hooman Khorasani, MD, Chief of Dermatologic and Cosmetic Surgery at Mount Sinai Health System.
+“Molecules strive to have a pair of electrons in their outer shells, so when they lose one electron they become unstable,” explains Dr. Hooman Khorasani, MD, Dermatologic and Cosmetic Surgeon.
 “Free radicals seek to regain this electron by oxidizing other molecules such as the cell’s own DNA, enzymes and proteins.”

 Benefits Of Antioxidants For Your Skin

 Higher levels of free radicals have been known to contribute to the weakening of our skin’s elasticity.
 Oxidation affects the body the same way it would rust a car: It accelerates aging.
 In their quest to re-couple, free radicals wreak havoc on healthy cells, damaging our bodies in the process.